x-tag/x-tags-org/app/blog/2013-1-29-x-tag-rebirth.md

       removed: function(){},
       attributeChanged: function(){}
     },
-    prototype: { // You can pass prototypes now },
+    prototype: { // You can pass prototypes and we will create a new obj for you },
     accessors: { // New way of declaring getters/setters
       orientation: {
         get: function(){},